Northwest NOGGIN: Neuroscience outreach group (“growing in networks”)

 In summer 2016, Northwest Noggin incorporated in the state of Oregon, and received federal status as a tax-exempt 501(c)(3) nonprofit that fall!
 Our EIN is 81-3885713.

-We strive to effectively and efficiently accept investment in our pipe cleaners, sheep brains, nitrile gloves and additional arts supplies for school and community events, and for travel, conference attendance, and stipends for our tireless graduate and undergraduate volunteer educators.
+We strive to effectively and efficiently accept investment in our pipe cleaners, sheep brains, nitrile gloves and additional arts supplies for school and community events, and support for travel, conference attendance, and occasional stipends for our tireless graduate and undergraduate volunteer educators.

 We welcome your support!